csglab/DiffRAC/README.md

 ## count_denom

-The count matrix or count data frame for the denominator type (intronic reads)
+The count matrix or count data frame for the denominator type, similar to `count_num`.

-# The read types to be used as numerator and denominator of the count ratio must be specified using their suffixes
-## Count ratio numerator and denominator

-The type of read counts that represent the numerator and denominator of the ratio are given to DiffRAC as the `num` and  `denom` parameters.
-These strings must be the identical to the two suffixes in the count table.
-In the current example num = "e" and denom = "i".

 ## mode

-Optionally, for large sample sizes, a condition-specific analysis can be performed, instead of a sample-specific investigation.
+Either `condition` or `sample`.
+Optionally, for large sample sizes, a condition-specific analysis can be performed, using the `condition` option, instead of a sample-specific investigation.

-Either "condition" or "sample"

-`mode="sample"` should be used, except in the case of large sample sizes.
-The `mode="condition"` parameter can then be used, to consider condition-specific changes instead of sample-specific changes for the read type that is the ratio denominator.
 This will significantly decrease the run time.

-# bias: The "bias" constant
+The default is `mode="condition"`

+## bias

-optionally perform an optimization to obtain the bias term alternatively, the bias term can be supplied by the user (or be left as 1, which is the default).
+The "bias" constant.
+Optionally, the bias term can be supplied by the user.
+The default is `bias=1`

+## optimizeBias

+Optionally, an optimization can be performed to obtain the bias term, using `optimizeBias=T`.
+The default is `optimizeBias=F`.

 # The DiffRAC function

-# Usage
+## Usage

 ```r
 DiffRAC_res <- DiffRAC(design, counts, formula, num, denom, mode)
 ```

-# Output
+## Output

 Returns the customized model matrix and a DESeq dds object